ory/docs/docs/use-cases/passwordless.md

    ![Verify identity with USB security key](./_static/external-device-verify-identity.png)
 6. Login/registration completes automatically.

-#### Authenticator options for passwordless
+### Authenticator options for passwordless

-Authenticators for passwordless are generally designed to be easy to use.
-For example, biometric authenticators are a popular alternative.
+Authenticators for passwordless are designed to be easy to use.
+For example, biometric authenticators are a popular option.

 Here are some of the current authenticator options for passwordless: